lemocla/Codzilla/README.md

     - ### **Editing emails**

-      When a user wants to edit his password, he will be prompted for:
+      When a user wants to edit their password, he will be prompted for:
-      - his existing password,
+      - their existing password,
       - a new password,
       - confirm new password.